Facing new allegations, Washington’s NFL team issued two statements and left some confused

 Then, on Wednesday, in the first big crisis since Donaldson and Wright were hired — a second Post story in which 25 more women alleged harassment and former employees and a cheerleader accused Snyder and others of lewd behavior — the team responded with two separate statements.

 The first, attributed to Snyder, attacked The Post’s reporting, calling it a “hit job” and saying without elaboration that “there are other negative agendas at work in this reporting.”
-The second, released several hours later, came from the team and struck a much softer note, saying the club is “deeply distressed” by the allegations and committed to investigating them fully, and encouraging female employees to “immediately” report any instances of harassment.
+The second, released several hours later, came from the team and struck a much softer note, saying the club is “deeply distressed” by the allegations, committed to investigating them fully and encouraging female employees to “immediately” report any instances of harassment.

-The differences in the two statements perplexed many around the NFL and left several team employees unsettled and unsure if Snyder is truly committed to the culture Wright, Donaldson and Rivera say they have been empowered to create, multiple people with knowledge of the reactions said.
+The differences in the two statements perplexed many around the NFL and left several team employees unsettled and unsure whether Snyder is truly committed to the culture Wright, Donaldson and Rivera say they have been empowered to create, multiple people with knowledge of the reactions said.
 The tone of Snyder’s statement struck at least five people who read it as impulsive and too combative given the nature of the allegations detailed in the story.

 “I think there is a competent team in place,” said one person familiar with the front office’s operations, praising the hires of Wright, Donaldson and Rivera.
 The person, like others in this story, spoke on the condition of anonymity to discuss sensitive matters.
 “But the owner continues to be the obstacle to reaching everyone’s goals.
 That’s unfortunate for the employees, players, fans and everyone associated with the organization.
 Until you remedy that, nothing will ever change.”